-San Quentin come from Southend-on-Sea, not over in the USA, but last year they signed to international label Golden Robot Records nonetheless, annd they’ve now released their fourth single in ‘Hurricane’.
+San Quentin come from Southend-on-Sea, not over in the USA, and they’ve just released a new single in ‘You’ve Got Some Nerve‘, released independently.

 Overall ‘Hurricane’ is about the turbulence and unstable nature of youth culture.
 When the storm ends you’re not the same person, and that’s what the storms all about.